-A State of Biodiversity report (March 2023) was developed as a foundational document for this strategy.
-This report provides an in-depth analysis of the present condition of the District's natural areas and the challenges they face.
-Using existing datasets and advanced technologies, an inventory and map of these areas have been created to support effective management.
+A State of Biodiversity Report (March 2023) was developed as a foundational document for this strategy.
+This report provides an inventory of the present condition of the District's natural areas and the challenges they face.
+Using existing datasets and advanced technologies, a targeted inventory and map of these areas were created to support effective management.
 While the report focuses primarily on native biodiversity, it also highlights the importance of backyard biodiversity.

-The Official Community Plan (OCP, 2008) vision for Saanich highlights the importance of a healthy natural environment for its residents:
+The Official Community Plan (OCP, 2023 draft) vision1 for Saanich highlights the importance of a healthy natural environment for its residents: